 Fair Oaks Street (between 21st and 26th Streets)

-Not far from 24th Street in Noe Valley/Outer Mission this street is also a great bet–it’s closed to traffic so the tots can focus on candy-getting instead of car-dodging.
-Be aware that most houses don’t start dolling out the candy until after 6 p.m. so hit up the shops on 24th Street first If the kiddos are eager to get going early.
+Not far from 24th Street in Noe Valley/Outer Mission this street is also a great bet—it’s closed to traffic so tots can focus on candy-getting instead of car-dodging.
+Be aware that most houses don’t start doling out the candy until after 6 p.m. so grab an early dinner on 24th Street before heading out for trick-or-treating.

 St. Francis Wood

-It’s kinda like Carmel meets Seacliff.
-Just two blocks east of Stern Grove, the massive houses (with yards big enough for fake graveyards!) and tall spooky trees give it the perfect creepy vibe.
+Two blocks east off Stern Grove, the massive houses (with yards big enough for fake graveyards!) and tall spooky trees give this neighborhood the perfect creepy vibe.